karlo-babic/gamedev/3-Terrain.md

         - Open the created layer in the Inspector (double click on "Sand" in the Layer Palette list, or click on the created file for that layer in Assets folder):
             - Set size for X and Y to a bigger number (try 20).
             - Set the normal map (to the texture with "nor" in its filename).
+            - Select that normal map from the asset folder and set Texture Type to "Normal map" (in Inspector).
     - Repeat the process for rocky areas, creating a new layer and assigning the rocky texture.
     - If the Layer Palette list is buggy, remove both layers and add the created layers (from Assets folder) as needed.
     - Select the rocky layer and paint the terrain for rocky areas.